-- 1. Detention is held from 2:00PM to 3:00PM.
-Three-hour administrative detention will be held from 2:00PM to 5:00PM in a location to be determined by the administration. - 2.
-Lateness is not excusable; students arriving late will be refused admittance and referred to an Assistant Principal. - 3.
-Students are not allowed to bring candy, soda, gum, or food of any description to the session.
-The use of any type of electronic device is forbidden. - 4.
+- 1. Detention is held from 2:00PM to 3:00PM and on Thursdays from 2:00PM to 3:30PM. - 2.
+Lateness is not excusable; students arriving late will be refused admittance and referred to an Assistant Principal. - Students are not allowed to bring candy, soda, gum, or food of any description to the session.
+The use of any type of electronic device for non-academic purposes is forbidden. - 4.
 Students must perform school-related work for the duration of the detention period. - 5.
-Students must maintain absolute silence throughout the session. - 6.
-An unexcused absence or disciplinary expulsion will result in the assignment of two additional detentions or suspension.
+Students must maintain absolute silence throughout the session. - An unexcused absence or disciplinary expulsion will result in the assignment of two additional detentions or suspension.